OdeyDev/OdeyDev/README.md

 ### Hi there 👋

+I'm Noah, and I love to code!

+I have recently started learning to develop websites and programs.

+😄 Pronouns: he/him
+💾Languages I learned a bit of but left to focus on JS:
+🌱 Currently focused on learning:

 <!--
 **odeyity/odeyity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.